x3noku/x3noku/README.md

 ## What's up, folks, I'm Artem
 - 👋 I'm an 20yo developer from Omsk
-- 🌱 Currently studying on Bachelor's programme in RTU MIREA in Moscow
+- 🌱 Currently not studying on Bachelor's programme in RTU MIREA in Moscow
 - 🕳️ Diving headfirst into the JavaScript frontend stack
 - 👀 Trying to be more productive